Updated: Aug 20

 4 Types of Outsourcing

-Companies often have their own slightly modified definitions embellished with ways of selling their services, but with bare-bones, there are four types of outsourcing and one can easily relate it to the analogy of lodging as we’re all familiar with it.
+Companies often have slightly modified definitions embellished with ways of selling their services.
+Still, with bare-bones, there are four types of outsourcing, and one can easily relate it to the analogy of lodging as we’re all familiar with it.
 Selecting the right option is not simple and requires a clear strategy and plan.

-Similar to In-Sourcing with the key difference of having a dedicated team and the understanding that it is a long-term on-going relationship where it is likely the team will continue to work for you and gain expertise on your products/services.
-Less likely that resources can shift or be re-allocated ensures better knowledge preservation.
-It is expected that you would have more specific needs and much more hands-on with the staff (e.g. day-to-day management).
-There is also slightly more overhead in managing ancillary support structures (e.g. infrastructure, security, etc.).
+Similar to In-Sourcing, with the key difference of having a dedicated team and the understanding that it is a long-term ongoing relationship where it is likely the team will continue to work for you and gain expertise on your products/services.
+Less likely that resources can shift or be reallocated ensures better knowledge preservation.
+It is expected that you would have more specific needs and be much more hands-on with the staff (e.g., day-to-day management).
+There is also slightly more overhead in managing ancillary support structures (e.g., infrastructure, security, etc.).
 However, much of the HR, Payroll, and Finance are still being fully managed by the vendor.